 The set of golf clubs come with Miyazaki C. Kua Shafts.
 The Japanese-made shafts weigh only 50 gm.
 These upgraded and lightweight shafts promote easier swings and faster clubhead speed.

 The hybrid-like shaped long irons help you launch shots in the air with lower swing speed and much-improved forgiveness.
 The short irons, on the other hand, are more like irons that promote better control.

 The Overall Temperament

-Like most cavity-backed irons these days, these Cleveland Launcher HB irons possess a grave sounding whacky impact.
+Like most cavity-backed irons these days, these Cleveland HB irons possess a grave-sounding whacky impact.
 With the hollow bodies, this might be surprising for a few.
-But the designers were well aware to make sure these clubs don’t sound like the hybrids.
+But the designers were well aware to make sure these clubs don’t sound like hybrids.
 After all, they’re not meant to tune like acoustics having their chamber filled with added ribs.

 For the design, I must admit, I expected a bit more feedback to my hands where a few might miss that euphonious sound.
 But, I felt a solid, stable strike every time I hit the ball.
 And the lightweight head and shaft seemed pretty well balanced through my attempted swings.